Null-subject language: Galician

 In Galician, one may choose whether to use the subject or not.
 If used in an inclined tone, it may be seen as an added emphasis; however, in colloquial speaking, usage of a pronoun is optional.
 Even so, sentences with a null subject are used more frequently than sentences with a subject.
 In some cases, it is even necessary to skip the subject to create a grammatically correct sentence.

 Modern Greek

+"Εγώ(Egó)", which means "I",has been omitted.
+The conjugation has encoded them.

 Hebrew

 Hebrew is considered a partially null-subject language, as demonstrated by the following example:

 Subjects can usually be omitted only when the verb is conjugated for grammatical person, as in the third-person plural in the example above.

 In Hebrew one can also construct null-subject sentences as in the Latin and Turkish language examples: "We/you/they are going to the beach" can be expressed as "holkhim la-yam" (הולכים לים), lit.
 "Are going to the beach."
 This is truly a null-subject construction.

 As in Spanish and Turkish, though, Hebrew conjugates verbs in accordance with specific pronouns, so "we went to the beach" is technically just as much a null-subject construction as in the other languages, but in fact the conjugation does indicate the subject pronoun: "Halakhnu la-yam" (הלכנו לים), lit.
 "Went (we) to the beach."
 The word "halakhnu" means "we went", just as the Spanish and Turkish examples indicate the relevant pronoun as the subject in their conjugation.
 So these should perhaps not be considered to be true null-subject phrases.
 Potentially confusing the issue further is the fact that Hebrew word order can also make some sentences appear to be null-subject, when the subject is in fact given after the verb.
 For instance, "it's raining" is expressed "yored geshem" (יורד גשם), which means "descends rain"; "rain" is the subject.
 The phrases meaning "It's snowing" and "It's hailing" are formed in the same way.